Get-Your/Get-Your/README.md

         GRANT ALL ON DATABASE postgres TO admin_role;
         GRANT admin_role TO <admin_user>;

+2. Base role

-1. Create basic role
+    a.
+Create

-    Create and grant permissions to a base user role (named `base_role`, for use via Django) without login privileges.
+        Create a base role (named `base_role`, for use via Django) without login privileges.

         CREATE ROLE base_role INHERIT;

+    b.
+Grant permissions

         GRANT CONNECT ON DATABASE <database_name> TO base_role;
         GRANT USAGE ON SCHEMA public TO base_role;
         GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO base_role;
         GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO base_role;

+3. Privileged role

-1. Create privileged role
+    a.
+Create and assign role

-    Create and permissions privileged user role (named `privileged_role`, for local developer use) without login privileges.
-Start by granting `base_role` permissions then add CREATE/DROP table permissions.
+        Create a privileged role (named `privileged_role`, for local developer use) without login privileges.
+Start by granting `base_role` permissions.

         CREATE ROLE privileged_role INHERIT;
         GRANT base_role TO privileged_role;

+    b.
+Grant permissions

+        Grant additions permissions for this privileged role.

         GRANT CREATE ON SCHEMA public TO privileged_role;

-1. Create analytics role

-    Create and permissions analytics user role (named `analytics_role`, for use with reporting and analytics) without login privileges.
+4. Analytics role

-    > This role is slightly different in that it removes as much access as possible from tables with names (`app_user`, `app_householdmembers`, and their history tables) and gives read-only access to all other existing and new tables.
-This isn't quite possible, since timestamps in `app_user` are important for reporting, so the `app_user` and `app_userhist` are *not* excluded for now. **There is a planned update to move to schema-level permissions instead of table-level.**
+    This role is slightly different in that it removes as much access as possible from tables with names (`app_user` and `app_householdmembers`) and gives read-only access to all other existing and new tables.
+This isn't quite possible, since timestamps in `app_user` are important for reporting, so the `app_user` are *not* excluded for now. **There is a planned update to move to schema-level permissions instead of table-level, although Django makes this difficult.**

-    > This is set up so that `user_id` can be used to connect tables, but no specific names are available.
+    It's set up so that `user_id` can be used to connect tables, but no specific names are available.

+    a.
+Create

+        Create an analytics user role (named `analytics_role`, for use with reporting and analytics) without login privileges.

         CREATE ROLE analytics_role INHERIT;

+    b.
+Grant permissions

         GRANT CONNECT ON DATABASE <database_name> TO analytics_role;
         GRANT USAGE ON SCHEMA public TO analytics_role;
         -- Note that REFERENCES is necessary for table relations (and implicit in INSERT, UPDATE, and DELETE privileges)